Affordable Laser Cutting with Medium Power Fiber Lasers

 Affordable Laser cutting

-What if the end user (E.g. consumer electronics company, white goods manufacturers, HVAC supply etc) wished to keep the metal cutting in-house and not send it out to a specialist job shop?
+What if the end user (E.g. consumer electronics company, white goods manufacturers, HVAC supply etc) wished to keep the metal cutting in-house and not send it out to a specialist laser cutting company or job shop?
 What would that mean for the performance and price requirements for the cutting machine?

 Since the number of end user companies probably is a factor of 100 greater than the number of specialist cutting job shops then perhaps there is an opportunity for cutting machine builders similar to that from low cost airlines many years ago.